Trade CFD Sectors

 You believe that after upbeat sales figures released over the Christmas period by a number of department stores, that the Retailers sector is ripe for a re-rating and is likely to rise.

-You check the IG Markets retailers sector index which is being quoted at 1796/1804 and you decide to buy one single contract (at IG Markets one contract is equivalent to £10 per index point) at 1804.
+You check the retailers sector index which is being quoted at 1796/1804 and you decide to buy one single contract (with one contract being equivalent to £10 per index point) at 1804.
 The initial margin required to open this position is 5% so you need to have £902 (1804 x £10 per point x 5%) in your account to open this position.
 Over the next few weeks however, the market moves against you and the retailers index falls to 1716/1724 and you decide to exit by selling your contract at 1716.

 Your loss on the trade is calculated as follows: